1/48 Czech Master North American FJ-1 Fury restored

 Blowtorches at Sea:

 By 1944, the U.S. Navy was aware of what the USAAF and RAF were doing with the P-80 and Meteor projects, respectively, and knew as much as anyone did what was expected soon from the Germans.
 Having come up on the short end for underestimating the Japanese at the outset of the war, they were convinced the Japanese were much further along with jet development than in fact they were.
 With the Pacific War likely to involve an invasion of Japan and fighting into 1946, it seemed prudent to order some jets of their own.
 Being more conservative than the Air Force due to the difference in operating conditions, the first airplane ordered was the "halfway house" Ryan FR-1 "Fireball".
-This was followed shortly after with orders to McDonnell for the FH-1 "Phantom," to Chance Vought for the F6U "Pirate", and to for the "Fury."
+This was followed shortly after with orders to McDonnell for the FH-1 "Phantom," to Chance Vought for the F6U "Pirate", and to North American for the FJ-1 "Fury."

 None of these were completely successful.
 Adaptation of jet aircraft for service aboard aircraft carriers presented many difficulties: the airplanes were gas hogs, and all had tricycle landing gear, which had never been used aboard carries before.
 Additionally, the acceleration of the early jet engines left much to be desired, and it was not even certain a jet airplane could get off a carrier, assuming it could get aboard in the first place by any means other than a crane.
 There was going to be more to bringing jets to sea than merely commanding they be built.